Fuel truck fire at Trail airport - BC Local News

 The cause of a fuel truck fire at the Trail airport remains under investigation.

-Kootenay Boundary regional firefighters and the city received the 9-1-1 of a fire at Trail Regional Airport late Wednesday evening, at approximately 10:45 p.m.
+Kootenay Boundary regional firefighters received the 9-1-1 call of a fire at Trail Regional Airport late Wednesday evening, at approximately 10:45 p.m.

 Upon attending, it was found that a fuel truck, used to dispense Jet A fuel, was engulfed in flames.